Back to the journal

 2. IR interacts with electron clouds in solid materials

 Every solid object is built from atoms, and each atom is surrounded by electrons.
+When infrared reaches a solid surface:- the electrons absorb the energy,

 - shift into a slightly higher energy state,